cowboy/wesbos/README.md

 ## Contributing

-After cloning, ensure you're on the `master` branch.
-Then:
+You'll need to have [Grunt](http://gruntjs.com/) and [Bower](http://bower.io/) installed.

-1. Run `npm install` to install [Grunt](http://gruntjs.com/) and any required plugins.
+1. Clone this project's repo.
-1. Run `bower install` to install the client-side dependencies.
+1. Run `npm install` to install Grunt, Grunt plugins, components, etc.
 1. Run `grunt` to start a live-reloading dev webserver on [localhost:8000](http://localhost:8000/).

 When done: